The criteria include the approved recommendations from the 2012 projects on patient-reported outcomes, composites, and eMeasure feasibility.

 3b.
 The required data elements are available in electronic health records or other electronic sources.
 If the required data are not in electronic health records or existing electronic sources, a credible, near-term path to electronic collection is specified.

 3c.
-Demonstration that the data collection strategy (e.g., source, timing, frequency, sampling, patient confidentiality,17 costs associated with fees/licensing of proprietary measures) can be implemented (e.g., already in operational use, or testing demonstrates that it is ready to put into operational use).
+Demonstration that the data collection strategy (e.g., data source/availability, timing, frequency, sampling, patient-reported data, patient confidentiality,17 costs associated with fees/licensing for proprietary measures or elements such as risk model, grouper, instrument) can be implemented (e.g., already in operational use, or testing demonstrates that it is ready to put into operational use).
+For eMeasures, a feasibility assessment addresses the data elements and measure logic18 and demonstrates the eMeasure can be implemented or feasibility concerns can be adequately addressed.

 4. Usability and Use